 For example, you may file Form 941 by May 10 if you made timely deposits in full payment of your taxes for the

 Enter your email address and start to file your quarterly Form 941.

 E-file before the deadline with TaxBandits and Avoid late filing penalties.

 2. How to file Form 941 for 2022 & 2023?

 You can file form 941 by electronically or paper:

-Just follow the simple steps to complete and e-file your form 941 to the IRS.
-Choose the right authorized e-file provider from the IRS and easily complete the form.
-You will get instant filing status notification from the IRS.
+Choose the right authorized e-file provider to easily complete the form.
+E-file your form 941 and get instant filing status and updates from the IRS.

-TaxBandits is an IRS authorized e-file provider of Form 941, we provide an easy-to-use platform to file your 941 with the IRS.
-You can complete your filing in less than 5 minutes and the cost to file your return with the IRS is only $4.95.
+TaxBandits is an IRS authorized e-file provider of Tax Form 941, we provide an easy-to-use platform to file your 941 with the IRS.
+You can complete your filing in less than 5 minutes and the cost to file your return with the IRS is only $5.95.

 Visit https://www.taxbandits.com/payroll-forms/e-file-form-941-online/ to learn more about how to efile form 941 online?

 Returns sent by mail must be addressed correctly, have sufficient postage, and be postmarked by the U.S. Postal Service on (or before) the deadline.
 See the previous section for deadline information.
 Send returns via the U.S. Postal Service to one of these addresses, https://www.irs.gov/filing/where-to-file-your-taxes-for-form-941.